tongzhugroup/tongzhugroup.github.io/source/_posts/our-recent-work-effect-of-mutations-on-binding-of-ligands-to-guanine-riboswitch-probed-by-free-energy-perturbation-and-molecular-dynamics-simulations-available-online-now.md

 ---
 title: >-
-  Our recent work "Effect of mutations on binding of ligands to guanine riboswitch probed by free energy perturbation and molecular dynamics simulations" available online now.
+  Our recent work &#34;Effect of mutations on binding of ligands to guanine riboswitch probed by free energy perturbation and molecular dynamics simulations&#34; available online now.
 tags: []
 id: '365'
 categories: